mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 ### Usage

-Use the `oidc_get_tokens.sh` script to create a set of OIDC tokens in a temporary director, including `test_user1` and `test_user1_expires`.
+Use the `oidc_get_tokens.sh` script to create a set of OIDC tokens in a temporary directory, including `test_user1` and `test_user1_expires`.
 The temp file location is exported as `OIDC_TOKEN_DIR`.

 ```bash